National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS has sought to identify alternatives that would minimize the proposed rule's economic impact on small entities (“significant alternatives”).
-Taking no action could result in lesser adverse economic impacts than the proposed action for affected entities in the purse seine and longline fisheries (but as described below, for some affected longline entities, the proposed rule could be more economically beneficial than no-action), but NMFS does not prefer the no-action alternative, because it would be inconsistent with the United States' obligations under the Convention.
-Alternatives identified for each of the three elements of the proposed rule are discussed below.
+NMFS has sought to identify alternatives that would minimize the rule's economic impact on small entities (“significant alternatives”).
+Taking no action could result in lesser adverse economic impacts than the action for affected entities in the purse seine and longline fisheries (but as described below, for some affected longline entities, the rule could be more economically beneficial than no-action), but NMFS has determined that the no-action alternative would be inconsistent with the United States' obligations under the Convention, and NMFS has rejected it for that reason.
+Alternatives identified for each of the three elements of the rule are discussed below.

 1. Purse Seine Observer Requirements

 NMFS has not identified any significant alternatives to the purse seine observer requirements that would comport with U.S. obligations to implement the Commission decisions regarding observer coverage.